 Consider that there is a chance that you might need the money for a real emergency anytime.

-- My finances are too simple there is no need to sit and analyze it.
+My finances are too simple.
+There is no need to sit and analyse it.

-Now is the best time to analyze your finances.
+Now is the best time to analyse your finances.
 As you get older, have a family with kids and perhaps get a home loan, your finances will complicate.

 While it is still simple, you must develop money-saving habits which you can use in the future when financial responsibilities start to pile up.